tehlers/ha-drooff-fireplus/README.md

 1. Go to the Home Assistant dashboard.
 2. Navigate to `Configuration` > `Devices & Services` > `Add Integration`.
 3. Search for "Drooff fire+" and select it.
-4. You will be prompted to enter the hostname used by your Drooff fire+ combustion control system.
+4. You will be prompted to enter the hostname used by your Drooff fire+ web application.
 In the default configuration, this is "fire".

 ## Disclaimer